spycle/microbot_push/README.md

 Use the get_token service from the Developer Tools tab and input the bdaddr before pressing Call Service.
 The MicroBot will start cycling through various colours waiting for the button to be pressed. (when pairing with the app the colours were significant in that you had to press when the colour on the device matched the app.
 I've no idea if this is relevant but for me this was always purple)

-The token is stored in path-to-config-directory/microbot-xxxxxxxxxxxx.conf.
+The token is stored as path-to-config-directory/microbot-xxxxxxxxxxxx.conf.

 ## Services

-Set the depth, duration, and mode (normal|invert|toggle).
+Calibration - set the depth, duration, and switch mode (normal|invert|toggle).
 The Push will retain the settings so only needs running once.

 NB. when running this service the MicroBot will push to the given depth to aid in calibration, but not necessarily for the selected duration.
 The setting is however stored.